Information about what the joint local access forum is, who are the members, who manages the forum and where to view the minutes and agendas.

 Meetings of the joint local access forum are held on a quarterly basis and are advertised in advance.
 The locations of the meetings are varied to allow people living in different parts of the area the opportunity to attend.

 The local access forum produces an annual report each May outlining the work of the forum, objectives for the year ahead and progress update reports on The Rights of Way Improvement Plans as set by East Riding of Yorkshire Council and Hull City Council.
-A copy of the 12th Annual Report for 2015-16 can be downloaded below:
+A copy of the 13th Annual Report for 2016-17 can be downloaded from the table below.

 Membership of the joint local access forum is voluntary and people who choose to become members come from a wide variety of backgrounds.
 Although members of the joint local access forum may be members of other organisations, they are appointed to the forum in an individual capacity to represent a particular area of interest (eg. walking, cycling, horse riding).
 Members are usually appointed for a three-year term.